microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

    ![](images/sshkeys.png)

-1. In the next task you need SSH private key to created SSH endpoint in Azure DevOps service.
+1. In the next task, you need SSH private key to created SSH endpoint in Azure DevOps service.
 Run the following command to get the private key.
 Copy the private key to notepad.

     `cat ~/.ssh/id_rsa`